iomesh/docs/docs/volume-operations/create-pv.md

 sidebar_label: Create PV
 ---

-To create a PV, you should first create a PVC.
-Once done, IOMesh will sense the creation of this PVC and automatically create a new PV based on the `spec` in it, binding them together.
-Then the pair of PV and PVC will be ready to use.
+To create a PV, you need to first create a PVC.
+Once done, IOMesh will detect the creation of the PVC and automatically generate a new PV based on its specs, binding them together.
+Then the pair of PV and PVC will be ready for use.

-> _Note:_
-> IOMesh supports access modes `ReadWriteOnce`，`ReadWriteMany`，and `ReadOnlyMany`, but `ReadWriteMany` and `ReadOnlyMany` are only for PVs with `volumemode` as Block.
+> _NOTE:_ IOMesh supports access modes `ReadWriteOnce`，`ReadWriteMany`，and `ReadOnlyMany`, but `ReadWriteMany` and `ReadOnlyMany` are only for PVs with `volumemode` as Block.

 **Prerequisite**